On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

 It’s funny, I never knew that picture existed!”

 1985 was a massively successful year for Sylvester Stallone.

 He hit cinemas with the huge double-whammy of Rambo: First Blood Part II in summer, and the Christmas release of Rocky IV.

 Believe it or not, the latter was still the highest grossing sports movie of all time until as recently as 2010!

 Many believe the physique he achieved in 1985 to be the finest displayed in any action movie ever made, and it’s no coincidence…

-“I always worked harder whenever I had a new Rocky or Rambo movie coming up,” explains Sly.
+“I always work hard whenever I have a new Rocky or Rambo movie coming up,” explains Sly.

 “I was in a war with myself.
 My physique had to top the last one.
-I remember I used to have a machine which would have steps, like an escalator (today known as a StepMill), and I would pile 50lbs of weights onto my back and just climb those endless stairs!”
+I remember I used to have a machine which would have steps like an escalator (today known as a StepMill), and I would pile 50lbs of weights onto my back and just climb those endless stairs forever!”

-But how could he top the 2.9% body fat he achieved for Rocky III?
+But how could he possibly top the 2.9% body fat he achieved for Rocky III?

-Instead, Sly went for a more well-built, muscular physique this time around.
+Instead, Sly went for a more well-built, muscular physique this time.